 - Weinstein, Maxine, Dana Glei and Noreen Goldman.
 Forthcoming.
 The Loyal Opposition: A Commentary on "Opportunities and Challenges in the Study of Biosocial Dynamics in Healthy Aging" Chapter 7 in Perspectives on the Future of the Sociology of Aging.
 National Academy of Sciences.

 - Blue, L. Submitted.
 Body weight, weight change, and mortality risk.

-- Cornman, Jennifer C., Dana A. Glei, Noreen Goldman and Maxine Weinstein.
-Submitted.
+- Cornman, Jennifer C., Dana A. Glei, Noreen Goldman, Ming-Cheng Chang, Hui-Sheng Lin, Yi-Li Chuang, Baai-Shyun Hurng, Yu-Hsuan Lin, Shu-Hui Lin, I-Wen Liu, Hsia-Yuan Liu and Maxine Weinstein.
+Forthcoming.
 Cohort Profile: The Social Environment and Biomarkers of Aging Study (SEBAS) in Taiwan.
+International Journal of Epidemiology.

 - Cornman, Jennifer C., Dana A. Glei, Noreen Goldman and Maxine Weinstein.
 Submitted.
 Physiological Dysregulation, Frailty and Risk of Mortality.

 - Glei, Dana A., Noreen Goldman, Maxine Weinstein and Rosa Ana Risques.
 Submitted.
 Shorter Ends, Faster End: Leukocyte Telomere Length and Mortality Among Older Taiwanese.